 It is possible to bring a tot to the mountaintop, my wife and I recently discovered after five days in Aspen with our three-year-old son.
 It just won’t be quite the same as that trip when you were 21.
 Here are few things we learned along the way.

-One thing we quickly remembered as fair-weather skiers is you need a lot of stuff—and that doesn’t exclude the little one.
+It’s probably a good idea to start amassing gear now One thing we quickly remembered as fair-weather skiers is you need a lot of stuff—and that doesn’t exclude the little one.
 In fact, small skiers need even more layers, spare clothes, and accoutrements that will inevitably end up wet, lost, or mismatched.
 Was our son the one child wearing spare adult sunglasses strapped to his head?
 Perhaps.
 Did we have to direct a few Amazon parcels full of gloves and waterproof pants to our hotel on the first day?
 Maybe.
 But one way or another we all took to the lifts in most of the right gear.

 With 20/20 hindsight, we might have started amassing clothes and accessories—not to mention half a CVS worth of lip balms and sun creams—a bit further in advance of our departure date.